 Texas is a dual registration state, meaning data about selected vital events is maintained centrally by DSHS, as well as locally, in statutorily designated local registration jurisdictions.
 Texas currently has 422 jurisdictions overseen by local registrars who may also serve as justices of the peace, county clerks, city secretaries, or municipal clerks.
 When a birth or death occurs, about 48,000 authorized users such as doctors, midwives, nurses, funeral directors, and justices of the peace enter the information in the Texas Electronic Registrar system, which is then sent to a local registrar.
-All local registrars approve the registration of vital events, retain a copy of each record locally, and submit the original to the state registrar's office.
+All local registrars approve the registrar's office.